sebastiankindl/sebastiankindl.github.io/content/projects/_index.md

 ---
-title: "Content Placeholder"
+title: "Projects"
-build:
-  render: never
-  list: never
-  publishResources: false
+draft: false
 ---

+Here I will list some of my projects ...